 Whilst we do have some things planted, and a few more things to add to the currently ‘ready’ beds, this year is mostly going to be about getting the framework and structure in place – so that next year we only have to concentrate on growing!”

 MotherGeek here again now….
-I just wanted to add that while I haven’t done much digging myself, I have enjoyed lots of peace and quiet when Syd has joined her Daddy at the allotment.
-I have also shared some of the progress via Twitter, using the #BentsAllotment hashtag.
-I have found 2 other Twitter users who have allotments where we do, and one of them is a blogger, too!
+I just wanted to add that while I haven’t done much digging myself… Firstly, I have enjoyed lots of peace and quiet when Syd has joined her Daddy at the allotment.
+I’ve also shared some of the progress via Twitter, using the #BentsAllotment hashtag.
+Finally, I have found 2 other Twitter users who have allotments where we do, and one of them is a blogger, too!
 Why not check out Our Little Allotment if you want to read more allotment adventures.